LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Experiments

 \subsection{Model Accuracy}

-To evaluate accuracy, we simulate LNS-Madam using a PyTorch-based neural network quantization library that implements a set of common neural network layers (e.g., convolution, fully-connected) for training and inference in both full and quantized modes \citep{wu2020integer}.
+To evaluate accuracy, we simulate LNS-Madam using a PyTorch-based neural network quantization library that implements a set of common neural network layers (e.g., convolution, fully-connected) for training and inference in both full and quantized modes \cite{wu2020integer}.
 The baseline library supports integer quantization in a fixed-point number system, and we further extend it to support LNS.
 The library also provides utilities for scaling values to the representable integer range of the specific number format.
 With this library, a typical quantized layer consists of a conventional layer implemented in floating-point preceded by a weight quantizer and an input quantizer that converts the weights and inputs of the layer to the desired quantized format.
 For the backward pass, after the gradients pass through the STE in each quantizer, they will be quantized by their quantizers as well.

 We benchmark LNS-Madam on various tasks including ResNet models on CIFAR-10 and ImageNet, and BERT-base and BERT-large language models on SQuAD and GLUE.
+Specifically, we train ResNet models from scratch on CIFAR-10 and ImageNet, and fine-tune pre-trained BERT models on SQuAD and GLUE.
 Detailed descriptions of datasets and models can be found in the appendix.